Emmotes/ic_spoilers/docs/season_3.md

 <br />

 **Unknown**
-> Increase the effect of `$(upgrade_name id)` by 100% for each positional formation ability affecting Birdsong that comes from a Champion who has no affiliation, stacking multiplicatively.
+> Increases the effect of `$(upgrade_name id)` by 100% for each positional formation ability affecting Birdsong that comes from a Champion who has no affiliation, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>